Deltares/D-FAST_Morphological_Impact/docs/techref.md

 The file must contain a `[General]` block with a keyword `Version` to indicate the version number of the file.
 The initial version number will be `1.0`.

-Version 1.0 files must contain in the `[General]` block also the keywords `Branch` and `Reach` to identify the branch (in Dutch: tak) and reach (in Dutch: stuk) in which the measure is located.
+Version 1.0 files must contain in the `[General]` block also the keywords `Branch` and `Reach` to identify the branch (in Dutch: tak) and reach (in Dutch: stuk) in which the intervention is located.
 The specified names may be shortened, but they should uniquely identify the branch and reach amongst the names of the other branches and reaches.
-Optionally, the same block may also contain `Qmin`, `QBankfull` and `UCrit` values representative for this particular measure if they differ from those typical for the selected reach.
+Optionally, the same block may also contain `Qmin`, `QBankfull` and `UCrit` values representative for this particular intervention if they differ from those typical for the selected reach.
 These items are sufficient for a basic analysis.
-For a full spatial analysis the user needs to specify the names of the D-Flow FM map-files containing the results of the simulations without measure (reference) and with measure for the selected discharges Q1, Q2, and Q3.
+For a full spatial analysis the user needs to specify the names of the D-Flow FM map-files containing the results of the simulations without intervention (reference) and with intervention for the selected discharges Q1, Q2, and Q3.

 | Block          | Keyword     | Description |
 |----------------|-------------|-------------|